0x1-A/AutoMemProc_Beta/README.md

 **Plugin Interface**:
 - AutoMemProc seamlessly integrates with Volatility.
-- After selecting an image, the tool transitions users to a menu dedicated to Volatility plugins.
+- After selecting an image and location of the Volatility, the tool transitions users to a menu dedicated to Volatility plugins.
 Here, they can pick and execute plugins directly without needing separate command-line inputs.

 **Error Handling**:
 - Recognizing that everyone can make mistakes, AutoMemProc is built to handle errors gracefully.